Politics creates economic illusion in Houdini’s hometown

 “This event will impact generations of Americans — just like the Great Depression,” Oliver said.
 “It’s going to make it much harder to try and take the chance.
 Because, what happens if there is another pandemic?”

 Other businesses are struggling to find workers.
-Trisha Kostelny, who runs Fischer-Ulman Construction, could only get five people to apply to lay concrete, even though the job paid $29 an hour with health, dental and a matching 401(k).
-She only found two of the applicants qualified.
+Trisha Kostelny, who runs Fischer-Ulman Construction, could get only five people to apply to lay concrete, even though the job paid $29 an hour with health, dental and a matching 401(k).
+She found just two of the applicants qualified.

 “We’re so short of applicants I’ve wondered if I needed to go out there and do the work myself,” she said.